cyonusg/PersonalRecords/README.md

 # Prr: Personal Records App ()
-## _The simplity of words in your personal records
+## _The simplicity of words in your personal records

-Prr is a command line interfaces for save yours personal records for Weigthlifting
+Prr is a command line interface to save your personal records for weightlifting

 ## Features